The-OpenROAD-Project/OpenLane/README.md

     make test # This is to test that the flow and the pdk were properly installed
 ```

+To build a single standard cell library of skywater-pdk refer to [this][29]

 This should produce a clean run for the spm.
 The final layout will be generated here: [./designs/spm/runs/openlane_test/results/magic/spm.gds](./designs/spm/runs/openlane_test/results/magic/).

 To run the regression test, which tests the flow against all available designs under [./designs/](./designs/) vs the the benchmark results, run the following command: